Highlights

 SPD can often be

 Impulsiveness, hyperactivity, avoidance, and maladaptive emotion regulation associated with ADHD may play a role in the hypersensitivity to sensory inputs.
-This can impair the effectiveness of the attempts to regulate sensory stimuli, almost as though in a way similar to what is seen in SPD.
+This can impair the effectiveness of the attempts to regulate sensory stimuli, very similar to what is seen in SPD.

 How ADHD and SPD Differ